-As stated in the Truth-in-Savings Act disclosure, the Early Withdrawal Penalty (EWP) reads as follows:
+As stated in the Miscellaneous Service Fees page, the Early Withdrawal Penalty (EWP) reads as follows:

-Headquartered in Coral Gables, Florida, Banesco USA offers its product line to all U.S. citizens and residents alien, 18 years or older, with a valid Social Security number.
-Each account signer is required to have a unique email address.
+Headquartered in Coral Gables, Florida, Banesco USA offers its product line to all U.S. citizens and resident aliens, 18 years or older, who have a valid Social Security number, a physical U.S. address, and a U.S. mailing address.

-Banesco USA has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.44% (excellent) based on December 30, 2017 data.
-In the past year, Banesco USA has increased its total non-brokered deposits by $83.06 million, an excellent annual growth rate of 10.86%.
+Banesco USA has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.97% (excellent) based on June 30, 2022 data.
+In the past year, Banesco USA has increased its total non-brokered deposits by $195.01 million, an excellent annual growth rate of 13.19%.
 Please refer to our financial overview of Banesco USA (FDIC Certificate # 57815) for more details.

-after BBU Bank acquired and merged San Juan, Puerto Rico-based Banesco International Bank Corp. into its mainland U.S. domestic banking operations.
-The merger done last September gave BBU Bank an additional $16 million capital infusion and a new branch in the US Commonwealth of Puerto Rico.
+after BBU Bank acquired and merged with Banesco International Bank of San Juan, Puerto Rico.
+The merger last September represented a $16 million capital infusion for BBU Bank for its operations in the United States and the new branch in Hato Rey, Puerto Rico.

 According to Wikipedia,

 Banesco is one of the first Venezuelan banks holding only Venezuelan capital.
 It was founded in 1977 as the Banco Agroindustrial Venezolano (Venezuelan Agroindustrial Bank), until it changed its name to Banco Financiero (Financial Bank) in 1987.
 In 1992, after changing their name to Bancentro, the bank was acquired by the Banesco Financial Organization, the banking division came to dominate the company and was combined with the other divisions to form a banco universal (universal bank).

 The “About Us” page on Banesco USA's website states,